-Check it out, we got this exclusive offer for you guys.
+Check it out; we got this exclusive offer for you guys.
 You can get free stuff when you buy stuff 🙂 Enjoy

-One study published earlier this year, estimated as many as 8.3 billion plastic straws pollute the world’s beaches.
+One study published earlier this year estimated as many as 8.3 billion plastic straws pollute the world’s beaches.

 In the U.S. alone it is estimated that we use 500 million straws every day.

-Three years later straws are being banned in major cities like San Francisco, Seattle and even the so heavily polluting Starbucks has promised to stop using plastic straws and opt-in for better lids.
+Three years later, straws are being banned in major cities like San Francisco, Seattle, and even the so heavily polluting Starbucks has promised to stop using plastic straws and opt-in for better lids.

 Starbucks plans to phase out plastic straws by 2020.
-McDonald’s recently announced it will ban plastic straws at its U.K. and Ireland restaurants.
+McDonald’s recently announced it would ban plastic straws at its U.K. and Ireland restaurants.
 Bon Appétit Management, a food service company with 1,000 U.S. locations, announced last May it will phase out plastic straws.
 Alaska Airlines will be one of the first airlines to phase out plastic straws and stirrers, in part thanks to an environmentally conscious girl scout. ~ national geographic

 The next step on your journey to zero waste is to say “No to Straws”.